mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 Expectation (rolling 100000 times): 3.49948
 ```

 As you can see the estimation of the expectation converges to the true value of 3.5.
-What we are doing in MC reinforcement learning is exactly the same but in this case we want to **estimate the utility for each state based on the return of each episode**.
-As for the dice, more episodes we take into account more accurate our estimation will be.
+What we are doing in MC reinforcement learning is exactly the same but in this case we want to **estimate the utility of each state based on the return of each episode**.
+Similarly to the dice, more episodes we take into account more accurate our estimation will be.

 Python implementation
 ----------------------

 As usual we will implement the algorithm in Python.
-I wrote a class called `GridWorld` which is contained in the module `gridworld.py` available in [my GitHub repository](https://github.com/mpatacchiola/dissecting-reinforcement-learning).
+I wrote a class called `GridWorld` contained in the module `gridworld.py` available in [my GitHub repository](https://github.com/mpatacchiola/dissecting-reinforcement-learning).
 Using this class it is possible to create a grid world of any size and add obstacles and terminal states.
 The cleaning robot will move in the grid world following a specific policy.
 Let's bring to life our 4x3 world:

 ```python
 import numpy as np